Mapped: Tropical storm Trami wreaks havoc in Philippines

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Torrential rains brought by tropical storm Trami triggered widespread flooding in eastern Philippines, leaving at least 14 people dead, authorities said on Wednesday.
+Torrential rains brought by tropical storm Trami triggered widespread flooding in eastern Philippines, leaving at least 26 people dead.

 Thousands of people were marooned in their homes and on rooftops as emergency services struggled to respond to a deluge of rescue requests.

-The storm, locally called Kristine, was advancing towards the northeastern provinces, prompting the government to close public schools and offices on the island of Luzon, except those directly involved in disaster response.
+The storm, locally called Kristine, passed through the northeastern provinces, prompting the government to shut public schools and offices on the island of Luzon, except those directly involved in disaster response.

+Trami was packing sustained winds of 95kmph as it barelled across the mountainous northern region of Cordillera towards the South China Sea, the state weather agency said on Thursday morning.

-The storm killed at least 12 people in the central city of Naga, police chief Erwin Rebellon said.
-It also left dead two people in the town of Palanas in Masbate and the town of Bagamanoc in Catanduanes province, the Bicol regional civil defence office said in a statement.
+The storm killed at least 14 people in the central city of Naga and one each in Palanas town in Masbate and Bagamanoc town in Catanduanes, the Bicol regional civil defence office said in a statement.

 Authorities issued storm warnings in more than two dozen provinces, including capital Manila, which could be lashed by torrential rains despite not being in the storm’s path.

-The storm was forecast to make landfall on Wednesday night or early Thursday along the Aurora coast, and then sweep across northern Luzon’s mountainous regions, valleys and plains before moving into the South China Sea later in the week.
+The storm made landfall on Wednesday night along the Aurora coast, and then sweep across northern Luzon’s mountainous regions, valleys and plains before moving into the South China Sea later in the week.

-It had already displaced thousands of villagers from low-lying areas prone to flooding and landslides and thousands more were expected to evacuate as conditions worsened through the day.

 President Ferdinand Marcos Jr cancelled all his appointments “to focus on coordinating the government’s comprehensive search and rescue and relief efforts" and convened an emergency meeting at military headquarters to discuss disaster mitigation efforts, communications secretary Cesar Chavez said.